Padres vs. Angels Player Props Betting Odds

-Player prop betting options for Juan Soto, Shohei Ohtani and others are available in the San Diego Padres-Los Angeles Angels matchup at PETCO Park on Monday, starting at 9:40 PM ET.
+Sportsbooks have set player props for Juan Soto, Shohei Ohtani and others when the San Diego Padres host the Los Angeles Angels at PETCO Park on Tuesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!